Lightstreamer/Lightstreamer-kafka-connector/README.md

 A _Schema Registry_ is a centralized repository that manages and validates schemas, which define the structure of valid messages.

-Lightstreamer Kafka Connector supports integration with the [_Confluent Schema Registry_](https://docs.confluent.io/platform/current/schema-registry/index.html), through the configuration of parameters with the prefix `schema.registry`.
+Lightstreamer Kafka Connector supports integration with the [_Confluent Schema Registry_](https://docs.confluent.io/platform/current/schema-registry/index.html) through the configuration of parameters with the prefix `schema.registry`.

 ##### `schema.registry.url`

-_Mandatory_.
+_Mandatory if [schema registry](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) is enabled.
 The URL of the Confluent Schema Registry.
 An encrypted connection is enabled by specifying the `https` protocol.

 Example of a plain http URL: